foxnathan1190/unit2-final-project-Nathan-F/README.md

 >Properties

-># Example for application.properties
+> Example for application.properties
 >spring.datasource.url=jdbc:mysql://localhost:3306/your_app_db
->spring.datasource.username=root  # Or their local MySQL user
+>spring.datasource.username=root   Or their local MySQL user
->spring.datasource.password=mypassword # Their MySQL password
+>spring.datasource.password=mypassword  Their MySQL password
->spring.jpa.hibernate.ddl-auto=update # Allows Hibernate to manage table creation
+>spring.jpa.hibernate.ddl-auto=update  Allows Hibernate to manage table creation

-Step 4: Run the Backend (Spring Boot)
+<h4>Step 4: Run the Backend (Spring Boot)</h4>
 They will use Maven to build and run the Java backend.

 Navigate to Backend: Change directories into the backend project folder (where the pom.xml file is located).